-The financial statements report information about the University as a whole using accounting methods similar to those used in the private-sector.
-Although legally separate, the Fayetteville State University Student Housing Corporation and Subsidiary (Corporation) and the Fayetteville State University Foundation, Inc., and Subsidiary (Foundation) are component units of the University and are reported as if they were part of the University.
-The Foundation includes as a subsidiary the Fayetteville State University Housing Foundation, LLC, which owns University Place Apartments (UPA).
+The financial statements report information about the University using accounting methods similar to those used in the private-sector.
+Although legally separate, Fayetteville State

+University Student Housing Corporation and Subsidiary (Corporation) and Fayetteville State University Foundation, Inc., and Subsidiary (Foundation) are component units of the University and are reported as if they were part of the University.
+The Foundation includes, as a subsidiary, the Fayetteville State University Housing Foundation, LLC, which owns University Place Apartments.
 Operations of the Corporation and Foundation are blended with the University's financial statements and are included in this Management's Discussion and Analysis.